yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 ## **Exercise 1: Work with Filter Context**

-In this exercise you will create measures with DAX expressions involving filter context manipulation.
+In this exercise, you will create measures with DAX expressions involving filter context manipulation.

 ### **Task 1: Get started**

-In this task you will setup the environment for the lab.
+In this task, you will setup the environment for the lab.

 *Important: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*

-1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.
+1. To open the Power BI Desktop, click the Microsoft Power BI Desktop shortcut on the taskbar.

     ![Picture 12](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image1.png)